JessAndRob/OsloTrainingDay/demos/AzureFunction/infra/readme.md

 Did the following manually and need to add this to IaC

-## Configure Managed Identity ofr for the function app to connect to the SQL Database
+## Configure Managed Identity for for the function app to connect to the SQL Database

 -- 1. Enable Azure AD authentication to the SQL database
     -- assign an Azure AD user as the AD admin of the server